-It follows that the message computation rules for marginals coincide with the message computation rules out of equality constraint nodes (as, e.g., in Table II).
+It follows that the message computation rules for marginals coincide with the message computation rules out of equality constraint nodes (as, e.g., in Table 2).

 IV.
-LINEAR STATE SPACE MODELS
+LINEAR STATE-SPACE MODELS

-Linear state space models are important in many applications; some examples will be given below.
-In the Section V, we will discuss Gaussian sum-product and max-product message passing in such models.
+Linear state-space models are important in many applications; some examples will be given in the following.
+In Section V, we will discuss Gaussian sum-product and maxproduct message passing in such models.

-The general linear state space model may be described as follows.
-For k = 1, 2, 3, ..., N, the input $U_k$ , the output $Y_k$ , and the state $X_k$ are (real or complex) scalars or vectors coupled by the equations where $A_k$ , $B_k$ , and $C_k$ are (real or complex) matrices of suitable dimensions.
+The general linear state-space model may be described as follows.
+For k = 1, 2, 3, ..., N, the input U_k , the output Y_k , and the state X_k are (real or complex) scalars or vectors coupled by the equations where A_k , B_k , and C_k are (real or complex) matrices of suitable dimensions.
 The factor graph corresponding to these equations is given in Fig. 8.

-$$X_k = A_k X{k-1} + B_k U_k \tag{40}$$
+$$X_k = A_k X{k-1} + B_k U_k (40)$$